KaliRani/connecteddreamsC-support/README.md

 -wellness tracking,
 -optional peer connectivity for feedback in future releases, -interactive backgrounds, and
-- connectivity including Matter, bluetooth, and Http to activate or communicate with nearby devices, such as audio or light accessories, when user sets an alarm.
+- connectivity including Matter, bluetooth, and Http to communicate with nearby devices, such as audio or light accessories, as part of user-configured routines.
 Users may connect other devices, if appropriate, for wellness or health-related tracking.

 Initial release of Connected Dreams C contains: